-- Pressure Ulcer Prevention has been pilot tested in more than 50 nursing homes across the country; several studies have shown significant reductions in pressure ulcer incidence rates when On-Time pressure ulcer prevention reports were integrated into day-to-day workflow. - Pressure Ulcer Healing, Falls, and Avoidable Hospitalization reports and worksheets have been tested for feasibility and usefulness and content is based on review of the published literature, guidelines, and assessment instruments.
-The reports and implementation materials were reviewed by clinical experts and nursing home clinical staff.
+- Pressure Ulcer Prevention has been pilot tested in more than 50 nursing homes across the country; several studies have shown significant reductions in pressure ulcer incidence rates when On-Time pressure ulcer prevention reports were integrated into day-to-day workflow. - Pressure Ulcer Healing, Falls, and Avoidable Hospitalization reports and worksheets have been tested for feasibility and usefulness.
+Content is based on review of the published literature on the risks and treatments associated with the adverse outcome of focus.